ubuntu-mate/ubuntu-mate.org/EDITING.md

 #### Other Embeds

-* `embed/download-tip-paypal.html` - used on post download page.
+* `embed/download-tip-paypal.html` - used on download page.
 * `embed/paypal.html` - used on funding pages.

 These are re-used across page layouts and shouldn't be used in Markdown files: